Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageUI
 ## Motivation
-EngageUI is a new UI paradigm, a replacement for the WIMP UI paradigm.
+EngageUI is a simpler and more efficient replacement for the WIMP UI paradigm.

 ### WIMP
 WIMP stands for Windows, Icons, Menus and Pointers and is the predominant paradigm